G. D. H. Cole

-George Douglas Howard Cole (25 September 1889 – 14 January 1959) was an English political theorist, economist, and historian.
+George Douglas Howard Cole (25 September 1889 – 14 January 1959) was an English political theorist, economist, historian, and novelist.
 As a believer in common ownership of the means of production, he theorised guild socialism (production organised through worker guilds).
 He belonged to the Fabian Society and was an advocate for the co-operative movement.

 Early life

 Cole was born in Cambridge to George Cole, a jeweller who later became a surveyor; and his wife Jessie Knowles.

 Cole was educated at St Paul's School and Balliol College, Oxford, where he achieved a First in Classical Moderations in 1910 and a First in Literae Humaniores ('Greats', a combination of Philosophy and Ancient History) in 1912.

 First World War and early career

 In the autumn of 1912 Cole accepted a post as lecturer in philosophy at Armstrong College, Newcastle-upon-Tyne.
 Conditions were far from ideal, since Cole's students were mainly students studying technical subjects who attended his lectures merely because they were compulsory.
 In the same year, however, he was elected to a Prize Fellowship at Magdalen College, Oxford, which ran for seven years; he had an annual income of several hundred pounds and no obligation to teach.
 He could research and write.

 Cole, personally a pacifist, took a pragmatic approach to the 1914-18 war.
 In 1915, however, he became an unpaid research officer at the Amalgamated Society of Engineers.
 He advised the union on how to respond to wartime legislation including the Munitions of War Act 1915.
 This role enabled him to escape conscription on the grounds that he was conducting work of national importance.

 Cole's involvement in the campaign against conscription introduced him to a co-worker, Margaret Postgate, whom he married in 1918.

 Having secured exemption from military service, Cole was practically active first with his union work and with journalism in defence of workers' rights; he also found time to develop a political theory of guild socialism. which had first engaged his attention during his undergraduate years.

 Cole's Prize Fellowship ended in 1919.
 He needed employment.
 He moved to London.
 His first job, provided by Arthur Henderson, was as part-time secretary to the Advisory Committees which had been established by the Labour Party in 1918 to create a clear and comprehensive political programme, a programme for a full-fledged political party and not a pressure group.
 The work was congenial and satisfactory but the requirements of the job proved too much for Cole's part-time commitment.

 He then secured a job with the Manchester Guardian as its Labour Correspondent.
 He did not stay with the paper for long.
 His wife commented: